 - Low Annual Percentage Rates (APRs).
 Good credit card issuers offer low annual percentage rates — or even 0% interest credit cards for balance transfer.
 Firms that give low APRs hints of larger consumer bases that make such offers possible.
 But if you plan to pay the balance on your credit cards in full, the APR may not be much of a factor.

 - Extended Interest Days.
-The reputable credit card firms offer a longer grace period — the number of days that you have to pay your bill without incurring an interest charge.
+The reputable credit card firms offer a longer grace period — the days that you have to pay your bill without incurring an interest charge.
 If a card issuer offer 25 days grace period it means that your loan is interest free for 25 days.

 - No Annual Fee.
 Some credit card companies are confident enough not to collect annual fees.
 When you apply for a credit card, make sure you consider those that offer credit cards with no annual fees first.
 If the card you are looking at has annual fees, steer clear of them unless they offer some fantastic feature that you just can’t miss.